 2. Join Nature's Notebook.
 If you haven't already, create a Nature's Notebook account.
 See our specifics of observing if you need more details on getting started.
 Make sure you register your dogwoods as the clone Cornus florida 'Appalachian Spring' when adding the plants to your site.

 3. Observe your plant(s).
 Report what you see (yes/no/not sure) on your plant periodically following the instructions for cloned dogwoods.
 We encourage you to observe your plant(s) 2-4 times a week, especially in the spring, when things are changing rapidly.
 However, we welcome any observations you can contribute.

 We are especially interested in the following phenophases, although you are welcome to track all of the phenophases for this species.
 We have also included some photos to help you identify some of the more tricky phenophases:

 How do I tell a leaf bud from a flower bud?
 Leaf buds (left photo) and flower buds (right photo) can be tricky to identify.
 If you think you have misidentified a flower or leaf bud, you can correct your submitted observations.
 Learn more here.
 Also, remember that the "flowers" you are looking for are actually the small yellow/green flowers inside the large white bracts.
 In dogwoods, flower buds generally start to open before leaf buds.

 4. Report your observations.
 Periodically log into your Nature's Notebook account and transfer your observations from your paper data sheet into the online reporting system.
 Alternatively, you can enter your observations directly using our Android or iPhone smartphone and tablet apps.

-How did dogwoods respond in 2016, and was it different from 2015?
+How did dogwoods respond, and was it different from last year?
 Phenology calendars can provide a picture of when phenophases were reported over the year.
 Colored bars on the phenology calendars below indicate that an observer reported "yes" for breaking leaf buds and open flowers, while gray bars indicate an observer reported "no."